shohagh-work/Travel/README.md

-This project is for practiceing javascript, nodejs, react, expressjs & mongodb.
+This project is for practicing javascript, nodejs, react, expressjs & mongodb.